jrgrant/hass_ids_hyyp/README.md

 ---
 # Changelog:

+**Version 1.7.0 beta 3**
+- Changed "Never" polling time to be approximately 1 week.

 **Version 1.7.0 beta 2**
 - Changed the GSM mode from a tickbox to a selectable poll time.